Chapter 4 - Homecoming

 By the time Susan had finished, the first watchman had reached maximum scowl.
 In the silence that followed he held it for a few seconds, realized it was not going to have any impact on her, and deflated slightly, clearing his throat.
 "I am Corporal Stroud, milady, and I have orders to let no one pass other than confirmed family members and those vouched for by them."

 "Well that-" Jonathon began to answer, but Susan squeezed his arm.
-Myria could tell he was beginning to be frustrated with Susan's behavior as much as by the overall situation.
-And he was beginning to become heavy, which told her he was tired as well.
+Myria could tell he was beginning to be frustrated as much with Susan's behavior as much as by the overall situation.
+And he was beginning to become heavy, which told her he was tiring as well.

 "Marvelous," Susan smiled but there was nothing pleasant in it, "since this is Mr. Jonathon Knäcke, and we are his friends, there should be no issue then."

 Constable Stroud relaxed slightly.
 "Thank you milady.
 One moment please."
 He turned to the dwarf.
 "Constable Thundergust, let the sarge know that we have someone here claiming to be Jonathon Knäcke with two friends," he turned back to Susan, "and if you please, milady?"

 "I am Susan Sto-Helit," if he recognized the title, to his credit it did not cow him much, "and this is Lady Myria LeJean."

 That revelation had an unexpected result.
 Both Corporal Stroud and Constable Thundergust stepped back as if struck, growing pale.
 Corporal Stroud actually placed his hand on his sword hilt as his eyes darted back and forth between the two women, finally halting on Myria.
 "You are Lady Myria LeJean, ma'am?"

 Myria felt naked beneath the attention, but managed a small nod.
 "This is correct."